Reactions of Alkenes | Organic Chemistry 2

 Mechanism:

-Oxidation step: formation of Anti-Markovnikov alcohols (least substituted alcohol as a major product)
+The overall result of this two-step sequence is the formation of Anti-Markovnikov alcohols (least substituted alcohol as the major product).

 Mechanism: